jmuzsik/blog/content/it/docker-overview.md

 #### Why not to use Docker

-1. The many functional discrete parts creates a seperation of concerns that is difficult to manage
+1. The many functional discrete parts creates a separation of concerns that is difficult to manage
 2. Security is a problem because containers share the same kernel, so small barrier between containers (one is breached, the rest can easily be).

 ## Docker on AWS